puzzmo-com/blog.puzzmo.com/content/posts/2024/08/26/plugins-are-back-in-style/index.md

 {{< /details >}}

-We had some prior systemic hacks in this space too, because there is a "review mode" to the Crossword which lets folks leave direct feedback on individual clues.
+If you think critically about this implementation, a more fitting name would be "owner metadata" as all of the responses here are about the relationship between the gameplay owner and puzzle.
+This tension became less important once I started migrating systemic hacks we had in this space too.
+For example. there is a "review mode" to the Crossword which lets folks leave direct feedback on individual clues.
 This was brought into the viewer metadata system, and the next game we have coming up uses this feature heavily.

 ### Event Plugins